Offices/Divisions

 Graphic Communications (PrintED)

-The Graphic Communications program is offered in partnership with the printing and Graphics Association MidAtlantic (PGAMA).
-This program of study is designed to give students an overall understanding of the industry and its major operations while teaching academic and technical skills required in the field. students can gain industry certification through printed in several areas, including; Introduction to Graphic Communications, Advertising and Design, Digital File Preparation, Digital Press and Offset Press.
+The Graphic Communications program is offered in partnership with the Printing and Graphics Association MidAtlantic (PGAMA).
+This program of study is designed to give students an overall understanding of the industry and its major operations while teaching academic and technical skills required in the field. students can gain industry certification through printing in several areas, including; Introduction to Graphic Communications, Advertising and Design, Digital File Preparation, Digital Press and Offset Press.
 While gaining the technical skills they need to succeed in this career pathway, students can also earn college credits through articulation agreements.

 Interactive Media Production (IMP)